UpsettingBoy/typed_shmem/README.md

 Exposes shared memory on *nix and Windows using mapped files.
 This work is heavily inspired on the [shared_memory](https://crates.io/crates/shared_memory) crate, but instead of being just a copy cat, **typed_shmem** provides a typed mapping into the shared region.

 ## Usage
-**typed_shmem** is in an early development stage, thus some major changes could be required, don't expect some API stability (right now).
+**typed_shmem** is in an early development stage, thus some major changes could be required.
 First, a process must create the shared region:
 ```rust
 use typed_shmem as sh;